Expertium/expertium.github.io/MaxInterval.md

 An "interval" in Anki can be interpreted as "the amount of time between two subsequent reviews".
 But I want to reframe it: an interval is **the maximum amount of time that your material can spend being forgotten**.
 Let's assume that you reviewed a card, and the next interval is 20 years.
 Let's also assume that you immediately forgot the material in this card.
 This means that you will spend **20 years not knowing this material**.
 That doesn't sound very good, does it?

-At the same time, lowering it too much can increase your workload significantly.
+At the same time, lowering the max. interval too much can increase your workload significantly.
 [Here](https://forums.ankiweb.net/t/decrease-the-default-value-of-maximum-interval/36725/11?u=expertium) are the results of (somewhat old) simulations:

 ![image](https://github.com/user-attachments/assets/87ef0f3f-050c-4320-bc59-5c42a8b1e9f7)